 Rising third- and fourth-year students will be living in two new building options this year: One Washington Circle and the Aston.

 During fall 2021 and into spring 2022 (if necessary), GW will follow the latest public health and safety guidance from regional and federal health agencies as it relates to isolation and quarantine procedures.

 The university has posted quarantine and isolation procedures for both on- and off-campus students on its Onward GW website.

 The university has developed and updates regularly an online dashboard to share with the larger GW community the number of confirmed cases and transmission rate, while preserving the privacy of individual members of the campus community.

-In order to protect the health and safety of GW students, faculty and staff, all buildings will be restricted 24/7 and require an authorized GWorld card for entry.
+In order to protect the health and safety of GW students, faculty and staff, most buildings will be restricted 24/7 and require an authorized GWorld card for entry.
 The public may access the lower level food court area of District House, the lower level food court area of Shenkman Hall and the University Student Center.

-Our procedures for spring 2021 have not changed.
-Public access to Mount Vernon Campus facilities will be restricted 24/7 and closed to the general public.
-This includes the suspension of the W Street Gate neighborhood key fob access.
+Public access to Mount Vernon Campus buildings will be restricted 24/7 and closed to the general public.
+Neighbors may access public green space on campus and use the W Street gate.

 The Vern Express Shuttle operations will be restricted to internal GWorld Card holders for fall 2021.